-Currently Open Theses Topics
+Currently Available Theses Topics

 We offer these current topics directly for Bachelor and Master students at TU Darmstadt who can feel free to DIRECTLY contact the thesis advisor if you are interested in one of these topics.
 Excellent external students from another university may be accepted but are required to first email Jan Peters before contacting any other lab member for a thesis topic.
 Note that we cannot provide funding for any of these theses projects.